marctrem/usbarmory-wiki-fork/Applications.md

 ### File encryption

 The [INTERLOCK](https://github.com/inversepath/interlock) application is a file encryption front-end developed, but not limited to, usage with the USB armory.
+A Buildroot environment is also [available](https://github.com/inversepath/usbarmory/tree/master/software/buildroot).

 ### Password manager